-Alfred Kratochwil was born in Vienna, Austria in May 1928.
-He graduated from the University of Vienna in 1953.
-He worked as a junior Obstetrician and Gynaecologist at the Second University Frauenklink, Vienna and in 1960 was appointed senior consultant.
-In 1964, he studied the localization of the placenta using X-ray placentography and found much dissatisfaction at the interpretation.
+Alfred Kratochwil graduated from the University of Vienna in 1953.
+He worked as a junior Obstetrician and Gynaecologist at the Second University Frauenklink, Vienna, Austria in the early 1960s.
+In 1964, he was studying the localization of the placenta using X-ray placentography and found much dissatisfaction at the interpretation.
 By chance, he attended a lecture by a neurosurgeon on the diagnosis of cerebral bleeding with ultrasound at the Society of Doctors in Vienna.
 He soon realised that this method could be applied to placental localisation.
 Kratochwil learned of a local ophthalmologist (Dr. Ossoinig) who had started scanning the eye using an A-scope from Kretztechnik®.
 He contacted Paul Kretz, owner and founder of the company, and was soon allowed the use of an A-mode equipment.
 He started with examining large genital cancers and found interpretation difficult.
 He then used the flaw-detector on placental localization, measurement of pelvic size and looking at fetal heart pulsations.
 Kratochwil scanned his patients for their placental location before delivery by caesarean section.
 He noted that the ultrasonic findings and the actual placental location correlated 90% of the time.

 In December 1965, Kratochwil presented his findings on ultrasonic placentography at a meeting of the Austrian Society for Gynecology and Obstetrics.
 His findings were published in the following year in the German language.
 Although this was pioneering and gratifying work, Hofmann and Hollander in Munster, Germany had already had a similar presentation a month ahead of Kratochwil and they were using a B-mode realtime equipment the Vidoson® from Siemens of Germany, which had also incoporated a certain degree of gray-scale capability.